apache/arrow-site/powered_by.md

 * **[AWS Data Wrangler][34]:** Extends the power of Pandas library to AWS connecting DataFrames and AWS data related services such as Amazon Redshift, AWS Glue, Amazon Athena, Amazon EMR, Amazon QuickSight, etc.
+* **[Bodo][36]:** Bodo is a universal Python analytics engine that democratizes High Performance Computing (HPC) architecture for mainstream enterprises, allowing Python analytics workloads to scale efficiently.
+Bodo uses Arrow to support I/O for Parquet files, as well as internal support for data operations.
 * **[Cylon][35]:**  An open-source high performance distributed data processing library that can be seamlessly integrated with existing Big Data and AI/ML frameworks.
 Cylon uses Arrow memory format and exposes language bindings to C++, Java, and Python.